massivedisaster/ArcToolbarView/README.md

 # ArcToolbarView

-A Arc view for the android Toolbar.
+An Arc view for the android Toolbar or anywere.

 <div align="center">
   <img src="art/sample.gif" />